-- Branding: (i) development and management of "SKINS" and "PONY" trademarks; (ii) retailing and provisions of sourcing services for "arena" swimwear and accessories in the PRC, which will be discontinued; and (iii) sourcing, manufacturing and trading of healthcare products in Hong Kong; - Retailing: (i) property investment and holding; and (ii) management and operation of outlet malls; and - Financial services: provisions of securities brokerage, margin financing, money lending, underwriting and placing of listed securities and financial consultancy services.
+- Branding: (i) development and management of "SKINS" and "PONY" trademarks; (ii) sourcing, manufacturing and trading of healthcare products in Hong Kong; and (iii) distribution of "SUNSEEKER" swimwear; - Retailing: (i) property investment and holding; and (ii) management and operation of outlet malls; and - Financial services: provisions of securities brokerage, margin financing, money lending, underwriting and placing of listed securities and financial consultancy services.

-The principal activities of the Company's principal subsidiaries are set out in Note 44 to the consolidated financial statements and an analysis of the performance of the Group for the Year by operating segments is set out in Note 6 to the consolidated financial statements.
+The principal activities of the Company's principal subsidiaries are set out in Note 45 to the consolidated financial statements and an analysis of the performance of the Group for the Year by operating segments is set out in Note 6 to the consolidated financial statements.